medob6/Minishell/README.md

 Project overview
 ----------------
-Mini Shell is a simplified reimplementation of a Unix shell suitable for learning.
+Mini Shell is a reimplementation of a Unix shell suitable for learning.
 It focuses on predictable behavior, clarity, and correctness for common shell operations.

 Goals
 - Implement the shell loop: read → parse → execute → wait → repeat